 Childminders are anyone who provides care for children under eight years of age, for more than two hours each day, on domestic premises, for some kind of reward.
-They are inspected at least once every three years, and they are given one of four grades: Outstanding, Good, Satisfactory/Requires Improvement or Inadequate.
-All Ofsted registered childminders follow the Early Year Foundation Stage Framwork just like day care settings and pre-schools.
+They are inspected at least once every three years, and they are given one of four grades: Outstanding, Good, Requires Improvement or Inadequate.
+All Ofsted registered childminders follow the Early Year Foundation Stage Framework just like day care settings and pre-schools.

 The Family Information Service are the only organisation that receives information directly from Ofsted about Childcare providers in Reading.
 Please check with your childcare provider that they are on the relevant Ofsted registers.

 Call the Family Information Service on Tel: 0118 9373777 (Option 2) for a full list of registered childminders in your area or Childminder Search to search our online database.